-The Analectsattributes a curious lament to its figure of Confucius: “How seriously I have declined!
+The Analects attributes a curious lament to its figure of Confucius: “How seriously I have declined!
 It has been so long since I last dreamed of the Duke of Zhou.”
 Already by the Western Han, then, there was the notion of a pipeline between one’s diurnal practice and one’s dream life.
-If you practiced some art, skill, or path of self-cultivation intently enough, you might continue the discipline while asleep, perhaps to be visited in dreams by those you sought to emulate.
+If you practiced some art, skill, or path of self-cultivation intently enough, you might continue the discipline while asleep, perhaps to be visited in dreams by those you seek to emulate.

 As William James remarked in a very different setting, “The hubbub of the waking life might close a door which in the dreamy Subliminal might remain ajar or open.”
 Therein lay both dangers and opportunities, as we will see.

 Robert Ford Campany is Professor of Asian Studies and Religious Studies at Vanderbilt University and author of, among others, A Garden of Marvels: Tales of Wonder from Early Medieval China (2015), Strange Writing: Anomaly Accounts in Early Medieval China (1996).